ArthurCose/Red-Moon/README.md

 For unsafe functions in non-obvious parts of Lua's standard library:

-`load()` + `loadfile()`, currently unimplemented.
-Loading arbitrary bytecode should be memory safe, but currently can cause panics from `unreachable!()` / `unwrap()` checks, this may change in the future to prevent deserialized VMs from causing crashes.

 `require()` is currently unimplemented.
-When it is implemented: there will be no support for loading C libraries (to prevent execution of untrusted files that could be on the system from other programs, and from inherent compatibility issues).
+When it is implemented: there will be no support for loading C libraries (to prevent execution of untrusted files that could be on the system from other programs, as well as inherent compatibility issues).

 ## Rollback